FAIRDataPipeline/hugo_source_files/content/docs/interface/example1/_index.md

 ---
-weight: 30
+weight: 40
-title: "Working example (with Data Pipeline API functionality)"
+title: "Full working example (with descriptions of Data Pipeline API functionality)"
 ---

 <span style="font-size:12pt; color:red">Note that this is a living document and the following is subject to change. </span>

-# Working example (with Data Pipeline API functionality)
+# Full working example (with Data Pipeline API functionality)

 The following example downloads some data from outside the pipeline, does some processing in R (for example), and records the original file and the resultant data product into the pipeline.